udukenbay/udukenbay/README.md

 - 👋 Hi, I’m @udukenbay
 - 👀 I’m interested in Vue, React & in Leetcode problems, but also GoLang
 - 🌱 I’m currently learning Vue from Loftschool, certified by EPAM Go and learning in Udemy https://www.udemy.com/user/toddmcleod/
+- 👩‍💻 You can see my portfolio by this link https://github.com/udukenbay/portfolio-app.git written in React with Typescript.
+Appreciate for suggestions.
 - 💞️ I’m looking to collaborate on new interesting projects I can be involved
 - 📫 How to reach me:
 -   Skype: urziya.dukenbay